mieel/PSAzureAppConfiguration/README.md

 # PSAzureAppConfiguration

-Powershell Module for retrieving keys and secrets from an Azure App Configuration store
+A PowerShell Module for retrieving keys and secrets from an Azure App Configuration store.

-✅ Supports references to other keys

-So if you have a key value pair:
-`"Connectionstring": "Server=$(Server);Database=$(Database);Trusted_Connection=$(Trusted_Connection)"`
+Yes I'm fully aware that there already is a [PowerShell module available](https://docs.microsoft.com/en-us/powershell/module/az.appconfiguration/?view=azps-5.5.0#app-configuration) for Azure App Configuration, however this module is limited to administration only, no retrieving key/values or secrets.

+My module is using the az cli as backend, which does retrieve values and secrets.
+But it doesn't support references to other keys natively.

+Consider the following **keyvalue** pair:

+key: `Connectionstring`

+value: `Server=$(Server);Database=$(Database);Trusted_Connection=$(Trusted_Connection)"`

 When you `list` the keyvalue using `az appconfig`, you would get:
 `Server=$(Server);Database=$(Database);Trusted_Connection=$(Trusted_Connection)`
-even though you have the keys Server, Database and Trusted_Connection available.
+even though you have the keys `Server`, `Database` and `Trusted_Connection` available.

 Using this modules `Get-AppConfigurationKeyValue` will give you the values of the referenced keys aswell: